mlc-mlapis/docs/src/documentation/environment-variables/helper-variables.md

-# Automatically generated helper variables
+# Automatically Generated Helper Variables

 Zerops automatically adds number of utility variables, for both internal and your